Verizon network latency statistics

 How is data collected?

-We collect data in five-minute intervals from designated routers in key network hubs located around the world.
+We collect data in five-minute intervals from designated routers in key network hubs located around the world and then aggregate the data on a weekly basis.

 Verizon Looking Glass